Iwasawa Theory for $p$-torsion Class Group Schemes in Characteristic $p$: Beyond Basic Towers

+The implications for the other two conjectures follow from this and absorbing other terms involving $m$ into the unspecified constants. \end{proof}

-We now briefly discuss $\Z_p$-towers whose base is not the projective line; as we will be unable to use the program described in Section~\ref{sec:computing} and must instead rely on {\sc Magma}'s native functionality for computing with function fields, we must limit ourselves to examples with $p=2$ and at most $5$ levels.
+Investigating examples that do {\em not} arise in the above manner necessitates the use of {\sc Magma}'s native functionality for computing with function fields, rather than the program described in Section~\ref{sec:computing} (which only works for $\ZZ_p$-towers over the projective line).
+We must therefore limit ourselves to examples with $p=2$ in levels $n\le 5$.

 \begin{example} Working in characteristic $p=2$ over $k=\F_2$, we consider the three $\Z_2$-towers over hyperelliptic ($=$Artin--Schreier over $\PP^1_k$) curves given by

 For $i=1,2,3$, the curve $C_i$ is a genus $2$ branched $\Z/2\Z$-cover of $\PP^1_k$, and $\cT_i$ is a $\Z_2$-tower, totally ramified over the unique point $Q_i$ on $C_i$ lying over $\infty$ on $\PP^1_k$, with (lower) ramification breaks